WPI-AIM/dvrk_dynamics_identification/README.md

 # A dynamic model identification package for the da Vinci Research Kit (under development)

-There are parallelograms, springs, tendon couplings, cables, and counterweight in da Vinci surgical system so that we can not use existing tools to solve the dynamics model identification of it.
+There are parallelograms, springs, tendon couplings, cables, and counterweight in da Vinci Research Kit (dVRK) so that we can not use existing tools to solve the dynamics model identification of it.
 This software framework was developed to solve these problems.